 If you need to sync OneDrive to a local hard drive or other clouds in Windows 10, you can read on.
 The contents below will show you how to set up the OneDrive desktop app on your computer to sync OneDrive to the computer and how to sync OneDrive to other cloud storage in Windows 10.

-As mentioned above, OneDrive has a desktop app for Windows PC, and the desktop clients for OneDrive syncing run on Windows 10, Windows 8/8.1, Windows 7.
+As mentioned above, OneDrive has a desktop app for Windows PC, and the desktop clients for OneDrive syncing run on Windows 11, Windows 10, Windows 8/8.1, Windows 7.
 With it, you can not only enable OneDrive sync in Windows 10 to sync local folders to OneDrive cloud, but also sync OneDrive to a local computer in Windows.
 Check the steps below to learn how to auto-sync OneDrive in Windows 10 via the OneDrive app.

 Step 1.
 Type “OneDrive” in your Windows 10 search bar and open it.